-UN balks as Yemen rebels try to control the flow of aid
+Yemen’s Houthi rebels impeding UN aid flow, demand a cut

 The U.N.’s massive aid program, totaling $8.35 billion dollars since 2015, is vital to keeping many Yemenis alive.
 The U.N. calls the situation in Yemen the world’s worst humanitarian crisis.

-Ten million people in the country are on the brink of famine and 80 percent of the population of 29 million in need of aid, according to the U.N.
+Ten million people in the country are on the brink of famine and80% of the population of 29 million in need of aid, according to the U.N.

 More than 3 million people have been displaced, cholera epidemics have killed hundreds, and at least 2.2 million children under 5 suffer from severe malnutrition, the agency said.

-The Iranian-backed Houthi rebels control the capital Sanaa and much of the country’s north, where most of the population lives and the need for aid is greatest.
+The Iranian-backed Houthi rebels control the capital, Sanaa, and much of the country’s north, where most of the population lives and the need for aid is greatest.
 They are at war with a U.S.-backed, Saudi-led coalition fighting on behalf of the internationally recognized government.

 With the economy in freefall, the U.N. aid effort is a major source of foreign currency into the country.